johnPertoft/llm-inference-benchmark/README.md

 - [ ] Pin all versions
 - [ ] Where does FasterTransformers position itself here really?
 - [ ] Need to make sure we generate the same number of tokens for proper comparison
+- [ ] Check options for available metrics etc
+- [ ] Compare with llama.cpp etc too
+- [ ] Enable input params to control generation for all setups
+- [ ] Can we get some metrics for how full the batches are?
+- [ ] Do we need to configure this somewhere?
+- [ ] How to increase gpu utilization?
+Even with a lot of concurrent users it doesn't go to 100% Bad configuration?

 ### Fastapi + TensorrtLLM
 - [ ] TODO